 There are many ways Knit helps you find your content.
 In this post, I’ll only cover Knit’s “Advanced Search”.
 In subsequent posts, I’ll cover how it helps you quickly locate content within a specific storage location.

 Before Knit can search a storage location (called “Data Source”), it must index it.
 After you install Knit, you first tell it about all the storage locations where you have personal digital content.
-You do that by clicking on the “Add Data Source” button circled below.
+You do that by following the procedure described here.
+Once Knit has indexed your storage locations, you can issue an advanced search by clicking on the search icon (magnifying glass) at the top right corner of the menu bar.

 The advanced search screen that opens lets you chose the storage locations to search, content types to search and the content properties to search.